wee5h/ReliefRN/README.md

 It is built on three **Microsoft Foundry agents** that work together: one answers, one checks every risky situation for safety, and one writes up the case for a human caseworker.

-> Built for the **Disaster Assistance Navigator** hackathon challenge.
+Built for the **Disaster Assistance Navigator** hackathon challenge.
 ReliefRN is an independent prototype.
-It is not FEMA or any government agency, it never submits applications, and it never claims to have transferred anyone to a human.

 ---